 The Mondrian (Luxury)

-Looking for a lively hostel with buzzing social areas and a nightly rota of events?
+Looking for a lively hostel with buzzing social areas?
 This is your place.

 1.5 hour drive from Los Angeles.